pongasoft/emscripten-glfw/README.md

 The [code](test/client/src) for the demo is included in this project.

-The demo shows 2 canvas each created via a `glfwCreateWindow` and shows how they respond to keyboard and mouse events (using direct apis, like `glfwGetMouseButton` or callback apis like `glfwSetMouseButtonCallback`)
+The demo shows 2 canvases each created via a `glfwCreateWindow` and shows how they respond to keyboard and mouse events (using direct apis, like `glfwGetMouseButton` or callback apis like `glfwSetMouseButtonCallback`)

 - canvas1 is hi dpi aware (`glfwWindowHint(GLFW_SCALE_TO_MONITOR, GLFW_TRUE)`)